cdclaxton/learning/Prolog/clustering/readme.md

 ### Precedence of associations with uncertainty

 If two people are connected via more than one association, the most 'consequential' association can be found.
 Suppose each association type has a precendence and that the association has a probability.
 The task is to find the 'highest' association given some measure that takes into account precedence and probability.
+One possible measure of consequence or severity is:

+$$
+\text{severity} = \text{precedence value} \times \text{probability}
+$$

+where the precedence value is a measure of the consequence of the association and the probability is the likelihood of the association.

 This is implemented in `association_precedence.pl`.